 Competition is Tough Even Off Stage

 A great deal of detail goes into every competition both on and off the stage.
 There are around 200 independent competition production companies who organize and run regional and national dance competitions across the country.
-Dancers can compete in a wide variety styles including ballet, hip-hop, and lyrical, and competitions can range from individual or paired dancers to large groups performing complicated routines.
+Dancers can compete in a wide variety of styles including ballet, hip-hop, and lyrical, and competitions can range from individual or paired dancers to large groups performing complicated routines.

 Becoming a competitive dancer is akin to become a professional athlete.
 While social dancing can include a variety of styles, competitions rely on choreography.
-Dances must prepare their routines precisely, practice them to perfection, and then execute them with a performer’s disposition.
+Dancers must prepare their routines precisely, practice them to perfection, and then execute them with a performer’s disposition.
 Without a stage presence, it is difficult to capture the audience or the judges.
-Confidence, skill, and showmanship each play a crucial role in securing a trophy or dance title.
+Confidence, skill, and presentation each play a crucial role in securing a trophy or dance title.

-Preparing with Arthur Murray Studios
+Preparing With Arthur Murray Studios

 From basic steps to competition-level moves, Arthur Murray Dance Studios offer programs for all experience levels.
 Our introductory program focuses on foot position and the foundations of rhythm and timing.
 After that, two levels of bronze guide you through a variety of techniques and footwork.
 You will learn new dance styles and develop timing and techniques to use in social dancing or to build upon for competitions.
 The silver program focuses on style and trains dancers in more elaborate movements to prepare you for the gold program and help you stand out on the dance floor.

 Experienced hobby dancers and serious students who are ready to pursue competitions, exhibits, or performances will find the gold program a perfect way to prepare.
 At the gold level, we turn that hobby into performance and competition-ready style with a focus on choreography and showmanship.
 The gold program also takes style and technique to a professional level.

 At Arthur Murray, we teach a variety of dances.
 The cha-cha, hustle, foxtrot, merengue, salsa, swing, tango, and waltz are just some of the styles we cover in our courses.
 During class, our instructors provide valuable guidance to students with an eye towards improving timing and techniques.
 Ready to get started?
 Book your first lesson today.